lytics/grid/grid.v3/README.md

 is done with Etcd and gRPC - taking care of some boilerplate code for you.

 ## Client
-There are times you will need to talk to grid actors from non-actors, the `Client` can be used for this.
+There are situations where you will need to talk to grid actors from non-actors, the `Client` can be used for this.

 ```go
 const timeout = 2 * time.Second